chrisfarnham/seefarblog/_sections/FT891_at_Peddocks_Island.md

 # A New Radio at Peddocks Island

 This past weekend, September 19 and 20, 2026, I camped on Peddocks Island with my son's Scout troop, Troop 119, Lexington.
-This is our fourth year making the trip, though only my third time activating the park.
-Our first year, 2023, remnants of a hurricane were moving up the coast, so I left my HF gear home and played around with APRS instead
-([Camping on Peddocks Island in Boston Harbor]({% link _sections/Peddocks_Island.md %})).
+This is my fourth year making the trip with the troop, though only my third time activating the park.
+My first year, 2023, remnants of a hurricane were moving up the coast, so I left my HF gear home and played around with APRS instead ([Camping on Peddocks Island in Boston Harbor]({% link _sections/Peddocks_Island.md %})).
 Since then I've activated every year
 ([2025]({% link _sections/Back_to_Peddocks_Island.md %}), [2024]({% link _sections/POTA_Paddocks_Island.md %})),